 How long do the presentations last?

-I still have unanswered questions, what should I do?
+I have not received email confirmation of my booking – what should I do?

 I wish to cancel my open day booking – how can I do this?